ytbryan/aka/README.md

 #### [TODOs](#todos)
 - move the script to rubygems
 - complete the tests
+- a better usage command
+- a migrated list of aliases
+-

 #### [Contribute](#contribute)
 - Question?
 Please contact me at [@ytbryan](http://twitter.com/ytbryan)